jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

   (d) specify the definitions, abbreviations, and units of measurement to apply within any or all railways or railway premises:
   (e) prescribe, or provide for the approval of, forms, documents, and records for the purposes of the rules:
   (f) make transitional and savings provisions for the purposes of implementing any rule.
-(5) An ordinary rule is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(5) An ordinary rule is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
 (6) If a bylaw of a local authority is inconsistent with any ordinary rules in force in the same locality, the rules override the bylaws.
 (7) Despite section 28 of the State Sector Act 1988, the Minister may not delegate his or her power to make ordinary rules under this Act.